aergistal/il2/planes/iar80b.md

 Up to 2 x 55 kg fragmentation bombs "SC 50"
 249 kg general purpose bomb "SC 250"

-Length: 8.9 m
+Length: 8.97 m
-Wingspan: 10.5 m
+Wingspan: 11.0 m
-Wing surface: 16.1 m²
+Wing surface: 16.5 m²

-Combat debut: Summer-Autumn 1941
+Combat debut: Autumn 1942

 Operation features:
 - The aircraft has no constant propeller governor.
 The propeller speed is controlled by manually changing the propeller pitch using a switch on the instrument board (default propeller pitch commands in the sim are [RShift + +/-]).
 - Due to the absence of a constant propeller speed governor, it is necessary to carefully monitor the propeller RPM, especially in a dive - due to the spinning up of the propeller during acceleration, it is possible to exceed the maximum RPM and cause an engine failure.
 - The aircraft has no cylinder head temperature gauge - only an oil temperature gauge.
 - The oil radiator of the I.A.R.
-80-A has no regulation (there is a second adjustable oil radiator on I.A.R.
-80-M modification).
+80-B has no regulation (there is a second adjustable oil radiator on I.A.R.
+80-C, I.A.R.
+81-C modification).
 - The aircraft is equipped with elevator trimmer.
 - Mixture control is automated, the automatic regulator maintains the set mixture composition and automatically enriches the mixture at low and full throttle.
 The optimum mixture is set by the centre position of the control lever.
-- The flaps are hydraulic and can be set to any angle up to 60°.
+- The flaps are hydraulic and can be set to any angle up to 75°.
 In the dive bomber version, the fully released flaps are used as air brake.
 There is no flap position indicator.
 - The aircraft has differential pneumatic wheel brakes with shared control lever.
 This means that if the brake lever is held and the rudder pedal the opposite wheel brake is gradually released causing the plane to swing to one side or the other.
 - The aircraft has a hydrostatic fuel gauge which shows total fuel remaining only when manual sucker lever is pushed in.
 In the sim, hold [RShift+I by default].
 - To drop bombs, you must switch on the bomb releasel system first [N key].
 After dropping bombs, the system should be manually deactivated.